 - We assessed whether there are any projects with a significant difference between the actual progress measured and the expected progress toward completion based on the pattern of costs incurred on similar projects in the past; and - For a selection of projects that were deemed to involve a higher degree of uncertainty in the estimated total construction costs considering the terms and conditions and the nature of each project, we performed the following procedures: - We assessed the accuracy of the project budget for construction by comparing the preliminary estimate of the total construction costs with the revised estimate.
-We also assessed the reasonableness of the revised project budget for construction after considering the causes of variances identified in the comparison; - We inquired of a personnel responsible for the construction project about the overview and progress of the construction as well as the basis for the judgment of whether to revise the project budget, after assessing the differences between the actual progress and the planned progress toward completion described in the progress management materials at the construction sites.
-We also performed site visits for certain of the construction sites with a higher degree of progress towards completion; and - We traced the estimated total construction costs to the supporting cost accumulation materials that were used as the basis for the estimate, and assessed whether significant estimated costs necessary to complete the construction were included in the project budget.
+We also assessed the reasonableness of the revised project budget for construction after considering the causes of variances identified in the comparison; - We inquired of the personnel responsible for the construction project about the overview and progress of the construction as well as the basis for the judgment of whether to revise the project budget, after assessing the differences between the actual progress and the planned progress toward completion described in the progress management materials at the construction sites.
+We also performed site visits for certain of the construction consolidated financial statements for the current fiscal year, and accordingly, a key audit matter.

+- sites with a higher degree of progress towards completion; and - We traced the estimated total construction costs to the supporting cost accumulation materials that were used as the basis for the estimate, and assessed whether significant estimated costs necessary to complete the construction were includedin the project budget.